gregorywlsn/GRSegementedView/README.md

 ### Manually:

-* Download GRSegementedView or Clone Download.
+* Download GRSegmentedView or Clone Download.
-* Drag and drop GRSegementedView directory to your project
+* Drag and drop GRSegmentedView directory to your project

 ## Usage